SmallMolecules/small-molecules/README.md

 ## Running the Simulator

 To run the simulator, simply add the folder *small-molecules/Particle Simulator* as a project, ensuring you have the correct version of Unity installed.
+Then load up the folder ``Assets/Scenes`` and load the scene called *Main Scene*.
+To run, click on the play icon.

+For further instruction on how to use the simulator as a user, consult our *User Guide*.